Home » Interview

 The Cebu Capitol building was built in 1937 and is one of the beautiful landmarks in Cebu City

-As a continuation to Arnold Carl’s interview in the previous post, I asked him his top 5 non-religious heritage sites in Cebu.
+As a continuation to Arnold Carl’s interview in the previous post, I asked him his top 5 non-religious Cebu heritage sites.
 Below are his recommendations.

 1 Cebu Capitol Building